Hunt on for parolee who fled with children in motor home

 Houk is a registered sex offender who was on parole following a conviction in Oregon for felony sodomy, records indicated.

 The crime involved sex with a child under 14 years old but the circumstances were "too egregious to discuss," Los Angeles County sheriff's Capt.
-Darren Harris told KNBC-TV.
+Darren Harris told NBC Los Angeles.

 Houk had a fight with his wife Tuesday morning and apparently took the children, authorities said.